rolandguelle/razer-blade-stealth-linux/README.md

 * ignore the refresh rate of your monitor and just try to reach the maximux fps
     * vblank_mode=0

-Tested with "Extremetuxracer" & "Steam / Saints Row IV" and Wayland & X11
+Tested with "Extremetuxracer" & "Steam / Saints Row IV (4k resolution)" and Wayland & X11

 #### razercore